 Just put in your details, and it’ll give you a rough estimate of the BTU you need!

-Bear in mind this is only a rough BTU estimate, and you should consult a local contractor/technician to confirm.
+Bear in mind this is only a rough BTU estimate.
+You should consult a local contractor/technician to confirm it.

 Likewise, space heaters also have standard measurements we can use.
 These are much simpler than in air conditioners and are more based on Watts than BTU.
 In short, all we need to do is times the square foot of your space by 10.